bluescarni/mppp/doc/real128.rst

    the integral part of *x* into the variable pointed to by *iptr*.

    :param x: the input argument.
-   :param iptr: the pointer to the return value for the integral part.
+   :param iptr: a pointer to the return value for the integral part.

    :return: the fractional part of *x*.